2019 Ofsted inspection framework: what it means for your school

 - How does your curriculum reflect national policy, for example, British values, or relationships and sex education (RSE)?

 - How does it cater for different pupil groups, such as pupils with special educational needs (SEN) or disadvantaged pupils?
 Make sure these pupils aren't 'shut out' of pursuing subjects they wish to study because of too sharp a focus on exam results

 Actions to take

 - Look at who's in your school and shape your curriculum to the needs of your intake.
-For example, if you have lots of pupils with English as an additional language: how does the entire curriculum support their learning of English?
-If your pupils arrive with above average standards of attainment, how does the curriculum make sure they continue to attain at a high standard?
+For example, if you have lots of pupils with English as an additional language (EAL): how does the entire curriculum support their learning of English?
+If your pupils arrive with above average standards of attainment, how does the curriculum make sure they continue to attain high standards?

 - Involve your parents, pupils, staff and governors.
 What would they like to see in the curriculum?

 - Make sure you aren't just 'talking the talk' and that you're clear about how your curriculum plan is being implemented, and what impact it's having.
 Senior leaders and teachers alike should know the rationale behind your curriculum and how what they're doing relates to it

 - Give subject and/or middle leaders the time and support to develop schemes of work that match your curriculum intent, make the most of their expertise, and build good progression from pupils' starting points, whatever these may be.
 This will save time later and reduce the burden of planning on teachers

 - Primary schools: have your subject leaders carry out a curriculum intent audit